Woodland Skimmer (Orthetrum monardi)

 Distribution

-Widespread, but thinly distributed in sub-Saharan Africa.
+The Woodland Skimmer is widespread, but thinly distributed in sub-Saharan Africa.
 It occurs from Guinea-Bissau and The Gambia in West Africa across to East Africa and down to South Africa.
 Most records in South Africa come from the coastal region of NE KwaZulu-Natal, extending as far south as Richards Bay.
-There are also a few records from Limpopo Province and a recent and perhaps, isolated record from Gauteng.
+There are also records from Limpopo, Gauteng, and Mpumalanga.

 Below is a map showing the distribution of records for Woodland Skimmer in the OdonataMAP database as at February 2020.